somnathpawar/terraform-examples/aws/deploy_php_8_app_on_elastic_beanstalk/README.md

   terraform apply
   ```

-**That's it!** You are up with the main networking components to run your resources on AWS.
+**That's it!** You are up with the main networking components & elastic beanstalk environment with a sample PHP application on AWS.